 In the fall, you should mow your grass every 10 to 14 days until all of the leaves have fallen.
-This will make sure leaves don’t smother the lawn and keep it at a healthy length to prepare for winter.
-Check the minimum recommended length for the type of grass you have, but a good general length to prepare the grass for winter is 1.5 inches for warm climates and 0.75 inches for cool climates.
+This will ensure that the leaves don’t smother the lawn, and it will keep the grass at a healthy length to prepare for winter.
+Be sure to check the minimum recommended length for the type of grass you have.
+A good general length to prepare grass for winter is 1.5 inches for warm climates and 0.75 inches for cool climates.
 The recommended length is generally shorter than how you would keep grass in the summertime, which helps to reduce fungal growth during the fall and winter.
 It also helps to delay cutting until warmer weather returns.

 Don’t Forget the Fertilizer

-You may want to add a natural fertilizer to help ensure it will be green and lush next season.
-If you didn’t do this at the end of summer, go ahead and do it before winter comes.
-Be sure you are using a good organic fertilizer with 0% phosphates.
+It's often beneficial to add a natural fertilizer to help ensure that your grass will be green and lush come spring.
+If you didn’t fertilize at the end of summer, go ahead and do it before winter comes.
+Use a good organic fertilizer with no phosphates.

 Reduce or Stop Irrigation

 Maintain Your Compost

-Fall is a great time to build up your compost pile to have it ready for next spring.
-While you are cleaning up your yard before winter comes, be sure to add some of the "brown" that your compost needs.
-For example, gather some leaves and add them to your compost pile.
-The leaves will prevent the pile from getting too wet and add a little insulation to the compost as well.
-Be sure to leave some to chop up with the mower as well.
+Fall is a great time to build up your compost pile to have it ready for the next spring.
+While you are cleaning up your yard before winter comes, be sure to gather some of the brown ingredients that your compost needs.
+For example, gather some dry leaves, and add them to your compost pile.
+The leaves will prevent the pile from getting too wet, and they'll add a little insulation to the compost as well.

-Walk around your property and make sure you don’t have anything that collects stagnant water.
-Mosquitos breed when the temperature is around 50 degrees, so if you provide them places to breed in the cooler weather, you can expect lots of mosquitos when the warm weather returns.
+Walk around your property in the fall to make sure you don’t have anything that collects stagnant water.
+Mosquitos breed when the temperature is around 50 degrees Fahrenheit.
+So if you provide them places to breed in the cool weather, you can expect lots of mosquitos when the warm weather returns.
 Any water source can be a problem, even down to a tiny bottle cap that has collected rainwater.
 So check your garden beds, flower pots, and other locations for signs of pooling.